drjwebsitedesign/GwG-Udacity-NanoDegree_Project3_Arcade-Game/README.md

 *I re-arranged the rowImages to fit my 'game theme' and to create a more challenging trek across the roads, water, and grasslands.
 Re-arranged from 1-water, 3-stone, 2-grass ..... to 1-water(Atlantic Ocean), 2-stone(landBug turf), 2-grass(landBug turf), and 1-more water(Pacific Ocean).

 *Reduced the canvas.height from 606 to 515 to help the canvas fit more squarely and centered on the body.
-The canvas would briefly overlap the page whenever the height of my display messages would render.
+The problem was that a portion of the canvas would briefly 'move off of the screen' whenever the height of my display messages would render.